ARcare Aging Well Outreach Network

 - Need: To reduce falls and improve chronic care management for adults 50 or older in rural Cross County, Arkansas.

 - Intervention: The ARcare Aging Well Outreach Network, run by an FQHC, provided services like falls prevention assessments, transportation to appointments, medication management, and senior-specific exercise opportunities.

 - Results: From May 2015 to April 2018, the network served 639 patients through 1,580 medical encounters.

 Evidence-levelPromising (About evidence-level criteria)

-In rural Cross County, Arkansas, population of around 16,800 people, about 7,000 people are 50 years old or older.
-Community needs assessments show that this population would benefit from falls prevention programs, medication management, chronic disease self-management education, and exercise opportunities designed for older adults.
+Community needs assessments in rural Cross County, Arkansas, show that county residents 50 years old or older would benefit from falls prevention programs, medication management, chronic disease self-management education, and exercise opportunities designed for older adults.

 The Federally Qualified Health Center (FQHC) ARcare ran the ARcare Aging Well Outreach Network, which worked to ensure that this population, especially those with chronic diseases, are able to improve their health and to age in place.
 The outreach network worked with ARcare's Longevity Center, a medical home that focuses on older patients' primary care needs.
 This center provides:

 - Case managers